 Dr. Laura P. takes a job on a cargo spaceship for 4 years plus 4 years back.
 She'll join her sister on Rhea.
 44 months later, in Laura's shift, strange things happen in cargo.
 The crew is reanimated and the captain dies mysteriously.

 Anna Katharina Schwabroh,

-On the last day of the first manned mission to Mars, a crew member of Tantalus Base believes he has made an astounding discovery - fossilized evidence of bacterial life.
-Unwilling to let the relief crew claims all the glory, he disobeys orders to pack up and goes out on an unauthorized expedition to collect further samples.
-But a routine excavation turns to disaster when the porous ground collapses and he falls into a deep crevice and near certain death.
+On the last day of the first manned mission to Mars, a crew member of Tantalus Base believes he's made an historic discovery; fossilised evidence of bacterial life.
+Unwilling to let the relief crew claim the glory, he disobeys orders to pack up, and goes out on an unauthorised expedition to collect further samples.
+But a routine excavation turns to disaster, when the porous ground collapses, and he falls into a deep crevice and near certain death.
 His devastated colleagues attempt to recover his body.
-However, when another vanishes, they start to suspect that the life-form they have discovered is not without danger.Written by
+However, when another vanishes, they begin to realise; the life-form they've discovered is highly dangerous to all human life.Written by

 2 of 2 people found this review helpful.